Our feline core preventative care includes, Rabies, distemper (FVRCP), fecal (stool sample) and annual exam.

-*Distemper (FVRCP) -a contagious upper respiratory disease caused by a herpes virus, symptoms including sneezing, nasal congestion, and conjunctivitis.
+*Distemper (FVRCP) – is a contagious upper respiratory disease caused by a herpes virus, symptoms including sneezing, nasal congestion, and conjunctivitis.
 Cats can become chronic carriers of this virus and battle with lifelong infection.
-This vaccination is given in combination with Calici and Panleukopenia and started at 8 weeks of age.
-Booster is given every 3-4 weeks until 16 weeks of age.*Calici –a virus that also causes upper respiratory infection as well as oral ulcerations. *Panleukopenia – also known as feline distemper is caused by a virus that attacks the white blood cells, symptoms include loss of appetite, fever, depression, vomiting, and diarrhea.
+This vaccination is given in combination with Calici and Panleukopenia and started at 8 weeks of age, and a booster is given every 3-4 weeks until 16 weeks of age.*Calici –a virus that also causes upper respiratory infection as well as oral ulcerations. *Panleukopenia – also known as feline distemper is caused by a virus that attacks the white blood cells, symptoms include loss of appetite, fever, depression, vomiting, and diarrhea.

-*Fecal Test – detects internal parasites such as roundworms, hookworms, and tapeworms living in the intestinal tract.
-Kittens commonly contract roundworms or hookworms from their mother.
+*Fecal Test – detects internal parasites, such as roundworms, hookworms, and tapeworms living in the intestinal tract.
+Puppies commonly contract roundworms or hookworms from their mother.
 People are also at risk for roundworms and hookworms by coming into contact with infected soil or feces.

-*Annual Exam – Dr. Stevenson will also do an exam with your cat’s annual shots.
-She checks the nose, throat, mouth, teeth, gums, eyes, ears, coat, skin, lymph nodes, legs, paws, back, nervous system, heart, lungs, GI tract, abdomen, urinary tract, and genitals.
+*Annual Exam – Dr. Stevenson will also do an exam with your dog’s annual shots.
+She checks nose, throat, mouth, teeth, gums, eyes, ears, coat, skin, lymph nodes, legs, paws, back, nervous system, heart, lungs, GI tract, abdomen, urinary, and genitals.

-Also, before performing the vaccine, we would like to do a FeLV/FIV test to make sure they don’t have this disease if they have never been tested before.
+Also before performing that vaccine we would like to do a FeLV/FIV test to make sure they don’t have this disease, if they have never had this test before.
 This is an in-house blood test to check for exposure to either the Feline Leukemia Virus or Feline Immunodeficiency Virus.
-(This test should be performed if the FeLV/FIV status of the mother is not known, since it can be passed through the placenta or nursing).

 We recommend monthly flea and tick prevention.
 Take a look at our anti-parasite section to see what prevention would work best for your cat.